 4. Report any email scams you encounter

-- In Canada, report the email to the Canadian Anti-Fraud Centre
+- In Canada: the Canadian Anti-Fraud Centre

 5. Take steps to secure your online shopping

 While online shopping is a massive part of many people’s day-to-day lives, it’s also a prime target for cyber criminals.
 This reality means it’s vital to take extra steps to protect your data when using an eCommerce site or third-party transaction platform.

 You can make your online shopping experience safer by taking the following actions:

 - Make sure the site is legitimate.
 The first thing you should do when shopping at a new ecommerce site is to check its legitimacy by doing the following: